Akatsuki1995/Blockchain/README.md

 # Blockchain
-This is a part of my training, creating each day a new smart contract
+This is part of my training and my passion, creating a new smart contract each day